idoven/Idoven-DS-Signal-Processing/README.md

 # Diagnosis Classification

 The dataset contains diagnosis superclasses, and the signals and the annotations can be used to form a classification task.
 This is a multi-class classifcation task.
 There are some deep learning methods to solve this task.
 I have worked in the field of applied deep learning, however, I decided to take another route here.
-I used PCA dimension reduction alongside the SVM classifier to solve this task.
+I extracted individual heartbeats and padded or cut them to have 85 values for each heartbeat.
+I then used PCA dimension reduction alongside the SVM classifier to solve this task.
 One-vs-rest method is used in order to be able to employ the SVM classifier.
 This setup can have its own benefits because **after the training is done and it is time to make predictions, the only computation that has to be done is a matrix multiplication and a few weighted sums.
 This can be extremely computationaly efficient compared to deep learning methods, and can be used as an early and inexact diagnosis on an embedded device**.
 I have used a linear SVM classifier because using RBF SVM takes too long and doesn't fit into the time frame of the project.
 The accuracies for 5-fold classification are `78.195, 76.317, 76.363, 76.441, 75.392` with a mean value of `76.541`.
 Is it more likely that higher accuracies can be reached if non-linear SVM is used.

 # Feature Visualization